- Contact Us

 I remember one day I was under the influence of drugs and when I looked in the mirror I saw my father’s face.
 It was as if the evil that was in his life had been transferred to me and now I was sinking into that same habit.
 That was the worst moment of my life.
 I started reflecting on everything and realised time was passing and I was stagnant.
 I had many dreams in my mind but no strength to go after them.
 Living my life in my own way was not working, but I knew what I had to do.
 I needed God’s direction.
 I called a friend from Brazil who attended the Universal Church and told him that I wanted to leave everything wrong behind and change my life.

 He advised me to go to my nearest branch and ask for help.
 I went there on a Friday Deliverance Service and was advised and guided by people who were really willing to help me.
 I made sure to apply all the advice received and decided to replace the negative habits I had, such as using

 drugs, smoking and drinking, with positive habits, such as meditating on the Word of God.
 It was not easy as I was not used to doing these things, but my faith empowered me to stick to my decision.

 As a consequence of my perseverance, I developed a relationship with God and His presence filled all that emptiness I had within me.
 Today I no longer depend on any kind of drug to ‘feel at peace’ because I have real peace that comes from Him.
 I know that hardships will always come, but I’m no longer anxious because I know that, regardless of the circumstance, God is with me and I will overcome.”

-If like Marcos you would like to change the story of your life, turn to page 11 to find your nearest branch and join us this Sunday at 10am which could be the start of a new beginning for you.
+If like Marcos you would like to change the story of your life, find your nearest branch and join us this Sunday at 10am which could be the start of a new beginning for you.